Skip to content

 Parameter

 A parameter expression can be used to override certain parameters for the WFS GetFeature request.
-A common use of this feature is to provide instructions for filtering the child dataset to return only records that relate to an individual parent feature.
+A common use of this feature is to provide instructions for filtering the child dataset so that it returns only records that relate to an individual parent feature.

 Spatial Filter

-If you are configuring a child dataset as a spatial intersection of its parent, you don’t need to specify any parameter filter.
-In the absence of any filter, Pozi assumes that the parent/child relationship is a spatial intersection, and it will generate the necessary query to return all child records that intersect with the selection spatial record.
+If you are configuring a child dataset as a spatial intersection of its parent, you do not need to specify any parameter filter.
+In the absence of any filter, Pozi assumes that the parent/child relationship is a spatial intersection, and it generates the necessary query to return all child records that intersect the selected parent feature.

-However if you want to explicitly specify a filter, you can do so by using the following:
+If you want to explicitly specify the spatial intersection filter, you can do so by using the following:

 Layer Properties > QGIS Server > Keyword list